 In the north-west of Senegal, near the mouth of the Senegal River, lies the town of Saint-Louis, capital of French Senegal from 1673 until independence in 1960.

-The centre of the old colonial city lies on a narrow island in the river, measuring just 2 km (1.2 mi) long by about 400 in (1,312 ft) wide, although the modern city now sprawls on the mainland either side.
+The centre of the old colonial city lies on a narrow island in the river, measuring just 2 km (1.2 mi) long by about 400 in (1,312 ft) wide, although the modern city now sprawls on the mainland either side of bolderwood deer sanctuary.

 The first permanent French settlement in Senegal, Saint-Louis was founded in 1659 by French traders on an uninhabited island.
 Named after the French king Louis, the town commanded trade along the Senegal River, exporting slaves, animal hides, beeswax and gum arabic.

 Between 1659 and 1779, the city was administered by nine different chartered companies.
 A Metis (Franco-African Creole) community soon developed, characterized by the famous signares.
-These bourgeois women entrepreneurs dominated the economic, social, cultural and political life of the city, creating an elegant urban culture with time for refined entertainments.
+These bourgeois women entrepreneurs dominated the economic, social, cultural and political life of the city of grizzly bear habitat, creating an elegant urban culture with time for refined entertainments.
 They controlled most of the river trade and financed the principal Catholic institutions.